 The Basel Committee on Banking Supervision (the Basel Committee) has put forward a number of fundamental reforms to the regulatory capital framework for internationally active banks.
-On 16 December 2010 and on 13 January 2011, the Basel Committee issued guidance on the eligibility criteria for Tier 1 and Tier 2 capital instruments as part of a package of new capital and liquidity requirements intended to reinforce capital standards and to establish minimum liquidity standards for credit institutions (Basel III).
-The international implementation of the Basel III reforms began on 1 January 2013.
+On 16 December 2010 and on 13 January 2011, the Basel Committee issued guidance on the eligibility criteria for Tier I and Tier II capital instruments as part of a package of new capital and liquidity requirements intended to reinforce capital standards and to establish minimum liquidity standards for credit institutions (Basel III).
+The implementation of the Basel III reforms began on 1 January 2013.
 However, the requirements are subject to a series of transitional arrangements and will be phased in over a period of time.
-The Basel Committee's press release dated 13 January 2011 entitled "Minimum requirements to ensure loss absorbency at the point of non-viability" (the

-January 2011 Press Release) included an additional Basel III requirement (the Non-Viability Requirement) as follows:
+The Basel Committee's press release dated 13 January 2011 entitled "Minimum requirements to ensure loss absorbency at the point of non-viability" (the January 2011 Press Release) included an additional Basel III requirement (the Non-Viability Requirement) as follows:

-"The terms and conditions of all non-common Tier 1 and Tier 2 instruments issued by an internationally active bank must have a provision that requires such instruments, at the option of the relevant authority, to either be written off or converted into common equity upon the occurrence of the trigger event unless:
+"The terms and conditions of all non-common Tier I and Tier II instruments issued by an internationally active bank must have a provision that requires such instruments, at the option of the relevant authority, to either be written off or converted into common equity upon the occurrence of the trigger event unless:

-- (a) the governing jurisdiction of the bank has in place laws that: - (i) require such Tier 1 and Tier 2 instruments to be written off upon such event; or - (ii) otherwise require such instruments to fully absorb losses before tax payers are exposed to loss; - (b) a peer group review confirms that the jurisdiction conforms with clause (a); and - (c) it is disclosed by the relevant regulator and by the issuing bank, in issuance documents going forward, that such instruments are subject to loss under clause (a).
+- the governing jurisdiction of the bank has in place laws that: - require such Tier I and Tier II instruments to be written off upon such event; or - otherwise require such instruments to fully absorb losses before tax payers are exposed to loss; - a peer group review confirms that the jurisdiction conforms with clause (a); and - it is disclosed by the relevant regulator and by the issuing bank, in issuance documents going forward, that such instruments are subject to loss under clause (a).